 It is certain that we will see new cat breeds in the future, but not many.
 In the five years since we last updated this article, the above-mentioned organizations have recognized, on average, about five new breeds each—not that many, really.

-If we take a look at the history of cat breeds, we notice that the vast majority of them were recognized in the 1980s or 1990s; we have been less likely to find more newcomers each year since then, and there is a good reason for that.
+Notice that the vast majority of cat breeds were recognized in the 1980s or 1990s; we are less likely to find more newcomers each year since then, and there is a good reason for that.

-The CFA argues that potential new breeds should have valid, long-term breeding programs (so they do not register and then disappear), and it requires that all potential new breeds must be a valuable addition to the list of cat breeds.
+The CFA argues that potential new breeds should have valid, long-term breeding programs.
+Before registering one must prove the the breed will not disappear.
+CFA requires that all potential new breeds must be a valuable addition to the list of cat breeds.
 In short, the CFA will not register a new breed “just because.”

 Overall, the breed recognition process is slowing down, but there are many breeders and enthusiasts working hard to select new breeds.
 Even without official recognition, they still believe their cats should be seen as distinctive breeds.
 Where appropriate, it is just a matter of time before some of these are, in fact, recognized officially.